Adri6336/pyrainbow/README.md

 # pyrainbow
 This script will create a rainbow table from a file of text separated by newlines using sha256.
+For demonstration, see the example files included.

 # Using pyrainbow
 ## Linux